Updated: May 5

 Interviewing for a new job is both exciting and intimidating.
 From the moment you meet with a potential employer, they are evaluating your candidacy for the advertised position (see our interviewing basics article for tips and tricks to nail the interview).
 A key element of any interview is the interviewer’s analysis of how you answer the questions.
-While there will always be a few more challenging, possibly position-specific questions, preparing for some of the most difficult questions can reduce your stress and set you up for success.
+While there will always be a few more challenging, possibly position-specific questions, preparing for some of the most difficult interview questions can reduce your stress and set you up for success.

 1. “Tell me about yourself.”